-In a global first, the resilience and innovation of 19th-century China is revealed in a major new exhibition.
+In a global first, the resilience and innovation of 19th-century China was revealed in a major exhibition.

 Between 1796 and 1912 Qing China endured numerous civil uprisings and foreign wars, with revolution ultimately bringing an end to some 2,000 years of dynastic rule and giving way to a modern Chinese republic.
 This period of violence and turmoil was also one of extraordinary creativity, driven by political, cultural and technological change.
 In the shadow of these events lie stories of remarkable individuals – at court, in armies, in booming cosmopolitan cities and on the global stage.

-Exquisite objects are brought together for the first time – from cloisonné vases given by the Last Emperor's court to King George and Queen Mary for their coronation in 1911, to a silk robe commissioned by the Empress Dowager Cixi.
-The show illuminates the lives of individuals – an empress, a dancer, a soldier, an artist, a housewife, a merchant and a diplomat.
+Exquisite objects were brought together for the first time – from cloisonné vases given by the Last Emperor's court to King George and Queen Mary for their coronation in 1911, to a silk robe commissioned by the Empress Dowager Cixi.
+The show illuminated the lives of individuals – an empress, a dancer, a soldier, an artist, a housewife, a merchant and a diplomat.

-This extraordinary exhibition will open a new page in public understanding of late imperial China.
+This extraordinary exhibition opened a new page in public understanding of late imperial China.